neelsmith/greek101/docs/syllabus/expect/index.md

 Some concepts may sink in immediately, and others may take more practice.
 Review and practice are as important as your initial introduction to a topic, so every graded assignment offers you the opportunity to repeat it as often as you need in order to complete it satisfactorily.

+Most of our class time together will be devoted to actively applying and using ideas from your class preparation.
+Since much of the value of this time results from your active engagement with course material, and cannot be replicated by passively watching someone else's involvement, I do not plan to record our class meetings.

 ## Tips

 These practices will help you absorb material most effectively: